 Location: Beach Crescent, Hout Bay (-34.045328, 18.358333)

 Chapmans Peak Hotel

-There is nothing quite like a nice glass of South African wine and a skillet of calamari, while watching the sunset from the balcony of the Chapman’s Peak hotel.
-Established 25 years ago, Chappie’s Hotel is world famous for it’s calamari and seafood and it’s stunning outdoor setting, looking over the bay.
+There is nothing quite like a nice glass of South African wine and a skillet of calamari while watching the sunset from the balcony of the Chapman’s Peak hotel.
+Established 25 years ago, Chappie’s Hotel is world famous for its calamari and seafood and it’s stunning outdoor setting, looking over the bay.

 Location: 6 Main Road, Hout Bay (-34.046825, 18.361698)

 This fabulous Mediterranean restaurant has something for all age groups.
 There is a whole room dedicated just to the kids, with rails of fancy dress clothes, books, toys and beanbags for them to relax in while watching Cartoon network.
-The doors lead out to a play area with wooden jungle gym and dream catcher style swings.
+The doors lead out to a play area with a wooden jungle gym and dream catcher style swings.
 There are always two childminders on duty to help the kids eat, oversee them in the play area and make sure that the kids are happy.
 The best part about having the kids happy and entertained means the adults get to enjoy their meal in a more “adult” way.
-If you wanting something a little more festive, there is a bar in the back courtyard with lively music and a fun atmosphere.
+If you wanting something a little more festive, there is a bar in the back courtyard with live music and a fun atmosphere.

 Location: 30 Main Rd, Hout Bay (-34.044725, 18.361049)